shainaraskin/documentation/README.md

 ## Compiled Site

-The documentation is served by Github pages and lives on the **html** branch.
+The documentation is served by Github pages and lives on the **master** branch.
 This code should always be compiled and committed via Jenkins or an automated build tool.